Robert-Row/Robert-Row.github.io/_posts/2017-11-14-Social_Treatise_Part_2.md

 JOHN GALL, SYSTEMS THEORIST

-I want to extend the previous introductory post by incorporating the components of our social network mental model.
-This will contain the roadmap for defining strategy.

 # A Social Network
   * An interconnected system of nodes & edges representing people & relationships.
 All characteristics and data associated with the network are contained within the nodes and edges (people & relationships) of the network.

 ![Social Network]({{ "/img/social_network_image.jpg" | absolute_url }})